Can We Please Stop Pretending Tampons Don’t Exist?

 We deserve better than that.

-If a work colleague sees you carrying a tampon to the bathroom or, heaven forbid, even storing the box on your desk, embrace it.
+If a work colleague sees you carrying a tampon to the restroom or, heaven forbid, even storing the box on your desk, embrace it.
 Smile at them, because you’ve got nothing to hide and nothing or be ashamed about.
-Make the walk from your desk to the toilet with period-pride.
+Make the walk from your desk to the restroom with period-pride.
 You’ve got this!

 Images via imgur.com, giphy.com.

-Comment: Do you feel ashamed to carry a tampon to the toilet?
+Comment: Do you feel ashamed to carry a tampon to the restroom?